esphome/esphome-docs/components/lvgl.rst

 The ``arc`` can be also integrated as :doc:`/components/number/lvgl`.

-See :ref:`lvgl-cook-bright` or  :ref:`lvgl-cook-volume` for an example how to use a slider or an arc to control entities in Home Assistant.
+See :ref:`lvgl-cook-bright` and :ref:`lvgl-cook-volume` for examples how to use a slider (or an arc) to control entities in Home Assistant.

 .. _lvgl-wgt-bar: